DHS Centers of Excellence Network

 The Center for Maritime, Island and Remote and Extreme Environment Security (MIREES), co-led by the University of Hawaii and the Stevens Institute of Technology, focuses on developing robust research and education programs addressing maritime domain awareness to safeguard populations and properties in geographical areas that present significant security challenges.

-The Coastal Hazards Center of Excellence (CHC), co-led by the University of North Carolina and Jackson State University, performs research and develops education programs to enhance the Nation’s ability to safeguard populations, properties, and economies from catastrophic natural disasters.
+The Coastal Hazards Center of Excellence (CHC), co-led by the University of North Carolina at Chapel Hill and Jackson State University, performs research and develops education programs to enhance the Nation’s ability to safeguard populations, properties, and economies from catastrophic natural disasters.

 The National Transportation Security Center of Excellence (NTSCOE), co-led by the University of Connecticut, Tougaloo College and Texas Southern University, is a seven-institution consortium focused on developing new technologies, tools, and advanced methods to defend, protect, and increase the resilience of the Nation’s multi-modal transportation infrastructure.

-The Center of Excellence in Command, Control, and Interoperability (CCI), co-led by Purdue University (visualization sciences-VACCINE) and Rutgers University (data sciences-CCICADA) creates the scientific basis and enduring technologies needed to analyze large quantities of information to detect security threats to the Nation.
+The Center for Visualization and Data Analytics (CVADA), co-led by Purdue University (visualization sciences-VACCINE) and Rutgers University (data sciences-CCICADA) creates the scientific basis and enduring technologies needed to analyze large quantities of information to detect security threats to the Nation.

-To learn more about each Center, use the COE pull-down menu on the navigation bar at the top of the page.
+To learn more about each Center, use the Center dropdown menu on the navigation bar at the top of the page.